Skip to Content

 A sun bed with a beach umbrella sit on the sand of Patara Beach, Turkiye with mountains in the background

 11 miles (18 km) of unspoiled wonder.
-Patara Beach, Turkiye is one of the most stunning places to visit in the country.
+Patara Beach, Turkiye, is one of the most stunning places to visit in the country.
 Like nearby Iztuzu Beach, Patara Beach has managed to escape much of the coastal development that has swallowed up much of what has been dubbed the “Turkish Riviera.”

-Combining gorgeous coastal landscapes with the fascinating ruins of the historic Lycian town of Patara, Patara Beach is a place where families can enjoy the rolling surf alongside resident Loggerhead turtles, a protected species that has called the region home for more than 40 million years.
+Combining gorgeous coastal landscapes with the fascinating ruins of the historic Lycian town of Patara, Patara Beach is a place where families can enjoy the rolling surf alongside resident Loggerhead turtles, a protected species that have called the region home for more than 40 million years.

 This sandy stretch of the Mediterranean coastline is renowned for its natural beauty.
 Patara Beach features a pristine stretch of shoreline that’s ranked as the longest beach in Turkiye.
 The beach is accented by rolling dunes and a backdrop of lush, protected marshlands.
 And all of this is within reach of what was once one of the region’s most vital port cities.